Nostritius/AWTools/README.md

 * string_table2xml.py convert a string table file to a readable xml file
 * xml2string_table.py pack a string table back together
 * roadmap2xml.py translate a cid_roadmap.bin file to a readable xml file
+* disasm.py disassembles bytecode given by dp_bytecode.bin and dp_bytecodeparams.bin

 The tools are currently mostly tested against Alan Wakes American Nightmare.
 While some of them like unrmdp or unbin also work with the original Alan Wake.

+Furthermore the file bytecode.md contains some information about the bytecode used by Alan Wake